Ahura Mazda: Present-day Zoroastrianism

 In 1884, Martin Haug proposed a new interpretation of Yasna 30.3 that subsequently influenced Zoroastrian doctrine significantly.
 According to Haug's interpretation, the "twin spirits" of 30.3 were Angra Mainyu and Spenta Mainyu, the former being literally the "Destructive Spirit" and the latter being the "Bounteous Spirit" (of Ahura Mazda).
 Further, in Haug's scheme, Angra Mainyu was now not Ahura Mazda's binary opposite, but—like Spenta Mainyu—an emanation of Him.
 Haug also interpreted the concept of a free will of Yasna 45.9 as an accommodation to explain where Angra Mainyu came from since Ahura Mazda created only good.
 The free will made it possible for Angra Mainyu to choose to be evil.
 Although these latter conclusions were not substantiated by Zoroastrian tradition, at the time, Haug's interpretation was gratefully accepted by the Parsis of Bombay since it provided a defense against Christian missionary rhetoric, particularly the attacks on the Zoroastrian idea of an uncreated Evil that was as uncreated as God was.
 Following Haug, the Bombay Parsis began to defend themselves in the English-language press.
 The argument was that Angra Mainyu was not Mazda's binary opposite but his subordinate, who—as in Zurvanism also—chose to be evil.
 Consequently, Haug's theories were disseminated as a Parsi interpretation in the West, where they appeared to be corroborating Haug.
 Reinforcing themselves, Haug's ideas came to be iterated so often that they are today almost universally accepted as doctrine.

 In other religions

 Some scholars (Kuiper.
 IIJ I, 1957; Zimmer.
 Münchner Studien 1984:187–215) believe that Ahura Mazda originates from *vouruna-miθra, or Vedic Varuna (and Mitra).
-According to William W. Malandra both Varuna (in Vedic period) and Ahura Mazda (in old Iranian religion) represented same Indo-Iranian concept of a supreme "wise, all-knowing lord".
+According to William W. Malandra both Varuna (in Vedic period) and Ahura Mazda (in old Iranian religion) represented the same Indo-Iranian concept of a supreme "wise, all-knowing lord".